-The Wealth Management unit BNP Paribas has been named the best private bank in France and the best bank globally for philanthropic services, according to the Global Private Banking Awards jointly organized by The Banker and Professional Wealth Management magazines.
+The Wealth Management unit BNP Paribas is considered the top private bank in France and one of the best banks globally for philanthropic services.

 The firm reports nearly $300 million in pre-tax wealth management profits for about 3 percent of the company total.

 Top Wealth Management Firms